paralus/website/docs/Quickstart/kind.md

 ## Kind

-The following section talks about installing ZTKA in a Kind cluster.
+The following section talks about installing Paralus in a Kind cluster.
 Kind is a tool used to run local Kubernetes clusters using Docker containers nodes.
 Learn more about [Kind](https://kind.sigs.k8s.io/).

 ### Installing and Configuring Kind